vlorman/DA-causal-inference/main.md

 and practice regarding charges.
 The DAO is the final actor in a complicated process.

-For most of the covariates that come prior to the DAO’s role in the process, their effect on our outcomes of interest (mean daily charges by offense category) is indirect and goes through the number of arrests.
+For most of the factors that come prior to the DAO’s role in the process, their effect on our outcomes of interest (mean daily charges by offense category) is indirect and goes through the number of arrests.
 For instance, policy department policies regarding whether to make arrests for a given type of offense and how actively to pursue enforcing it will only effect charges through the number of arrests made for that type of offense.
 Thus, our covariates consist of daily arrest totals by offense category.
-By conditioning on these, we remove confounding by many of the factors mentioned above.
+By conditioning on these, we address confounding by many of the factors mentioned above.

 ### Assumptions

-We assume stable unit treatment values (SUTVA); that is, we assume that the outcomes of one unit (that is, the count of most serious charges in cases from one day by type) do not vary with the treatments assigned to other units.
+We assume stable unit treatment values (SUTVA); that is, we assume that the outcomes of one unit (the count of most serious charges in cases from one day by type) do not vary with the treatments assigned to other units.
 In other words, given a day, the charge counts from that day do not vary depending on whether the cases from a different day were by Krasner’s office or Williams’.
 This assumption could be violated in the case of reoffenders if the past criminal record of a defendant had an effect on the sorts of charges that were brought in their case.
-We assume that the effect of such instances is negligible, though a data set that contained information on reoffenders would lead to a more refined analysis.
+We assume that the effect of such instances is negligible, though a data set that contained information on reoffenders would be necessary to test this assumption.

-As defined above, we also assume that there is only one form of the treatment.
+We also assume that there is only one form of the treatment.
 This assumption would be violated if during Krasner’s tenure as DA, the DAO changed its policies or practices in charging certain kinds of cases.
 This would be particularly of concern in the first few months of Krasner’s tenure as DA when big changes occured in the DAO (for instance, 31 staffers, including prosecutors, left the DAO in the first week of Krasner’s tenure).
 We address this assumption further and conduct a sensitivity analysis in the Discussion section of this document.

-We assume that unobserved covariates have negligible impact on our estimates.
-Unobserved covariates that are of potential concern are ones that have a direct effect on charge counts rather than an indirect one through arrest counts.
+We assume that unobserved confounders have negligible impact on our estimates; that is, we make an ignorability assumption that, controlling for observed covariates, treatment assignment is independent of the potential outcomes.
+Unobserved confounders that are of potential concern are ones that have a direct effect on charge counts rather than an indirect one through arrest counts.
 These could include quality of policy reports and evidence-gathering, prior criminal records of defendants, defendant demographics, and local, state, or federal policies regarding charges for certain types of offenses.
 The data available to us does not contain many of these.
-We address how robust our analysis is to their impact through sensitivity analyses in the Discussion section below.
+We address how robust our analysis is to their impact through sensitivity analyses in the Discussion section.

 Finally, we assume there is no post-treatment bias; that is, the distribution of arrest counts does not vary with treatment assignment.
-At first glance, days charged during Krasner’s tenure as DA have a different distribution of arrests from days charged prior to Krasner’s tenure as DA.
-However, we recall that our definition of treatment is quite narrow: we say that a unit (day) in our study has received the treatment if the cases on that day were charged by Krasner’s office, and a unit has received the control if the cases were charged by Williams’ office.
+Days charged during Krasner’s tenure as DA appear to have a different distribution of arrests from days charged prior to Krasner’s tenure as DA.
+However, we recall that our definition of treatment is narrow: we say that a unit (day) in our study has received the treatment if the cases on that day were charged by Krasner’s office, and a unit has received the control if the cases were charged by Williams’ office.
 In particular, our definition of treatment does not include any actions by the DAO or anyone else that effect arrests: for each individual unit, arrest counts are pre-treatment covariates and are uneffected by the treatment assignment.
-While the DAO could very well have a causal effect on arrest counts by, for instance, instituting a policy of not charging certain kinds of offenses causing the police not to make arrests for those offenses, this kind of action of the DAO does not fall within our definition of treatment, and so is not measured by our causal estimates.
-We are simply measuring the effect of Krasner’s DAO on charging the arrests they are given.
+While the DAO could well have a effect on arrest counts by, for instance, instituting a policy of not charging certain kinds of offenses causing the police not to make arrests for those offenses, this kind of action of the DAO does not fall within our definition of treatment.
+Instead, we simply estimate the effect of Krasner’s DAO on charging the arrests they are given.
 Any other effects of the DAO on charges are outside the scope of our study.

 ### Outline of analysis

-Our method of analysis will be to use a linear regression to estimate the treatment effect on charge counts by type regressing on covariates giving arrest counts by type.
+Our method of analysis will be to use a linear regression to estimate the treatment effect on charge daily counts for each type regressing on daily arrest counts by type.
+We analyze each type of offense separately.
 In order to ensure that the arrest count covariates are similarly distributed between the treatment and control groups, we implement nearest-neighbor matching with calipers (further discussed below).
-Upon achieving our desired balance, we fit a linear model to the matched data to estimate the desired causal effects.
+Upon achieving our desired balance, we fit a linear model to the matched data to estimate the desired effects.

 ## Summary of trends in the data